 Ms. Charlupski was the Chair of EDCO (Education Collaborative, which Brookline belongs to along with 17 other communities west of Boston) from 2009-2012.
 Ms. Charlupski is married to Dr. Joseph Biederman and has three children who graduated from the Runkle School and Brookline High School.
 Ms. Charlupski’s present term expires in 2022.

 Susan Wolf Ditkoff was first elected to the School Committee in 2008.
 Ms. Ditkoff advises philanthropists on issues related to poverty, racial equity, environmental justice, and centering beneficiaries in decision-making.
 She was formerly the Vice President of the Harvard Business School Alumni Board of Directors and a Visiting Lab Fellow at the Edmond J. Safra Center for Ethics.
 Formerly in her career she was a bilingual public school paraprofessional, a financial analyst, and on the launch team of a healthcare startup.
+She is currently at the Harvard Divinity School.

 She and her husband have three children at Driscoll.
 She has a BA from Yale College and an MBA from Harvard Business School.
 Ms. Ditkoff’s current term expires in 2022.